c4-project/c4f/scripts/README.md

 # Unix scripts

-This directory contains shell scripts that assist in use, and semi-automated testing, of `act`.
+This directory contains shell, Python, and AWK scripts that assist in use, and semi-automated testing, of `act`.

 Most of these tests require some sort of pre-existing environment that we can't